I spent decades watching media move people.

 Brain-centric Design is what happens when decades of watching media move markets meets the neuroscience of how learning actually works.

-There is a line.
-Above it, humans think in ways AI cannot replicate - analytically, evaluatively, creatively.
+Above it, humans think in ways AI cannot replicate: analytically, evaluatively, creatively.

 I didn't invent that line.
 I was the first to name it.